Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Results

 Figure \ref{fig:fig_ccs_ec-earth_tas} shows the climate change signal of the mean minimum and maximum temperatures and the TNn and TXx indices for the EC-Earth3-Veg climate model.
 For each of these indices, we show the signal from the GCM being downscaled and from the selected DL models (MSE-based DeepESD and U-Net), in columns, across three different future periods (2015-2040, 2041-2070, and 2071-2100), in rows.
+As introduced in Section \ref{sec:framework}, the climate change signal refers to the difference in a specific index (e.g., Mean) of the variable under analysis (e.g., daily minimum temperature) between the future and historical projections produced by the DL models.
+These projections are obtained by feeding the models with predictor variables from the GCM.
 For the DL models, the signal shown is computed from the model corresponding to the median of the seven replicas (considering the spatial mean).
 To assess the variability across these replicas, we show the maps with standard deviation of each signal (bottom-right within each DL subplot).
 We also show the numbers corresponding to the spatial mean of the signal and the standard deviation in the bottom-left of each subplot.

 For the minimum temperature, the DeepESD model aligns with the evolution of the climate change signal of the GCM along time, both in terms of the spatial pattern and the magnitude of the change (which can be assessed by focusing on the spatial mean).
 The U-Net produces a similar spatial pattern but, particularly in the later periods, with slightly smaller change magnitude (up to $0.5^\circ$C), especially in the northwestern region.
 For the maximum temperature, the DeepESD model exhibits slightly larger magnitude of change along time (up to $0.5^\circ$C), whereas the U-Net model aligns well with the GCM signal.
 Regarding the extremes, although both DL models project a similar spatial pattern for TNn, it greatly differs from that of the GCM.
 Both DL models translate the coarse warming signals in the northeastern region to a more localized warming over mountain areas (in particular the Pyrenees), with small intensity.
 In addition to these spatial differences, both DL models diverge from the GCM change trend up to $1^\circ$C. For TXx, the U-Net model does not reproduce the trend of the GCM signal, underestimating it as we move forward in time up to $1.7^\circ$C. on the other hand, the DeepESD model is closer to the GCM pattern bu slightly overestimates it.
 Regarding the sensitivity to the training instance, it is significantly larger for the extreme indices than for the mean, especially for the TXx.
 Within the TXx, the U-Net model shows higher variability among replicas, particularly in coastal regions.